Analysis of 10x genomics scATAC-seq data using sincei#

 -o sincei_output/atac/sincei_cluster

-We can now inspect these bigwigs on IGV.
-We can clearly see some regions with cell-type specific signal, such as the markers described in the original manucscript: TAL1 (erythroid), MPO (myeloid) and IRF (dendritic) marker genes.
+We can now inspect our bigwigs on IGV.
+We can clearly see some regions with cell-type specific signal, such as the marker TAL1 (erythroid) described in the original manuscript.

 ../../_images/igv_snapshot_10xATAC.png